 The villains may be the worst part of the movie for me but that’s saying a lot considering they weren’t exactly terrible.
 I just found them rather forgettable and I kinda have trouble remembering their names.
 But the worse offense might’ve been X-24, an exact clone of Wolverine whose much younger meaning he’s much stronger.
 I just felt like it was kinda cheesy.
 I honestly wish they would’ve just used Daken instead cause that would’ve been awesome!

-The scene with that family that Logan, Charles, and Logan was so tragic and honestly the saddest party of the movie.
-After Charles and Logan helps a family get horses back in their truck (their farmers), the family offered the three dinner and a place to sleep overnight.
+The scene with that family that Logan, Charles, and Laura was so tragic and honestly the saddest party of the movie.
+After Charles and Logan helps a family get horses back in their truck (they’re farmers), the family offered the three dinner and a place to sleep overnight.
 The result was that X-24 killed the family and Charles.
 While the family’s death was tragic, the saddest part was Charles’s death.
 Now when I first saw the scene, I hated it.
 X-24 literally just walked into the room and stabbed Charles in the heart.
 Like, WTF!
 It was just so nonchalant and sudden that it felt so cheap for such a big character.
 But then I realized, that’s the point!
 When X-24 walked into the room, Charles thought it was Logan and he told him that that night was one of the best nights he has had in a while (or something to that vein) before X-24, or in his mind Logan, just took his life away without even thinking.
 To see Wolverine’s grief after Charles death just made me tear up a bit thinking about it (yeah, I actually didn’t cry during the movie but after the movie thinking back on it is when the water works started up).

 Lets move on to the characters.
 Hugh Jackman brought an amazing performance as Wolverine and to see Wolverine struggling in his old years to protect Charles, fail, and then fight to the death protecting Laura was amazing to see.
 We even see a lot of male fears in this movie.
 Like a reference to erectile dysfunction as Logan had trouble getting one of his claws out completely.
 But this is just a really depressing film especially from Logan.
 His entire goal in life at that point was to protect Charles and he failed.
 Then Laura and the mutant kids were being attacked by the Reavers, and he literally died protecting them.
 Really beautiful moment when you think about it.